PaaS; Platform as a Service

 Platform as a Service, often simply referred to as PaaS, is a category of Cloud computing that provides a platform and environment to allow developers to build applications and services over the Internet.
 PaaS services are hosted in the Cloud and accessed by users simply via their web browser.

-With PaaS solutions from Certus TG, the infrastructure and applications are managed for your business and support is available.
+With PaaS solutions from Certus, a SysGroup Company, the infrastructure and applications are managed for your business and support is available.
 Services are constantly updated, with existing features upgraded and additional features added.

 Below are some of the features that can be included with a PaaS offering:

 - Operating system

 - Server Software

 - Tools for design and development

 Below are some of the benefits of PaaS: